 Share well wishes for their future:

-- May your life together be filled with joy and great memories.
+- May your life together be filled with lasting joy and great memories.

-- Looking forward to seeing your marriage grow in the years to come.
+- Looking forward to seeing your marriage and love for each other grow in the years to come.

 4. Share Some Thoughts, Memories, or Advice (Optional)